ABOUT

 87508635-477D-4DD3-B9B0-4861AE0C77B5

-Sarah Malik is a Walkley-award winning Australian investigative journalist, author and television presenter.
-Her work focuses on asylum, surveillance, technology and its intersection with gender and race – most notably examining domestic violence, gender inequality and migration.
+Sarah Malik is a Walkley-award winning Australian investigative journalist, author and broadcaster.
+Her work focuses on asylum, surveillance, technology and its intersection with gender and race – most notably examining domestic violence, gender inequality and immigration.
+She is also interested in literary memoir, identity, culture, spirituality, religion and exploring stories from under-represented communities.

-Her debut collection of memoir stories Desi Girl: On feminism, race, faith and belonging was published by the University of Queensland Press in 2022.
+Her critically acclaimed debut Desi Girl: On feminism, race, faith and belonging was published by the University of Queensland Press in 2022.
 Her second book Safar: Muslim women’s stories of travel and transformation was published by Hardie Grant.
-She also co-hosted and co-produced award winning SBS podcasts:

-Let Me Tell You (winner of the gold Best Arts/Culture podcast at the 2022 Australian Podcast awards, honoree at the 2023 Webby Awards.
+She co-hosted and co-produced award-winning SBS podcasts: Let Me Tell You (winner of the gold Best Arts/Culture podcast at the 2022 Australian Podcast awards, honoree at the 2023 Webby Awards, The New Writers Room (awarded bronze for Best Interview at the 2022 Australian podcast awards) and Great Minds, a meditation podcast (nominated for best health and well-being podcast at the Podcast Publisher awards.)

 In 2019, she worked on a two-part investigative feature ‘Under His Eye’ looking at how domestic violence perpetrators track and surveil their partners using spyware, apps and everyday digital devices.